 AB 695 (Fong): California Community Colleges Access and Continuity for Deported Students: Would ensure community college students who have been involuntarily removed do not have to pay nonresident tuition.
-CABE believes that California must lead the nation in its vigilant protection and support for the safety and well-being of California's immigrant community who are already facing objectification and are beginning to face harassment and intimidation.
 This important measure will assist students wishing to pursue higher education in continuing to pursue their goals.
 The measure is on the Assembly Floor.